Rod Tucker: Umpiring career

 After his playing career, Tucker took to umpiring.
 He was appointed to the ICC International Panel of Umpires in 2008 and was quickly promoted to the ICC Elite Umpire Panel in 2010.
 He was one of the 20 umpires to stand in matches during the 2015 Cricket World Cup.
 Tucker stood in the 1st semi-final of the tournament, played between South Africa and New Zealand on 24 March 2015 at Auckland.
 He stood in the final of the 2016 ICC World Twenty20.
 On 2 January 2017, he stood in his 50th Test, when umpiring the second Test between South Africa and Sri Lanka at Newlands Cricket Ground.
+On 4 June 2026, he stood in his 100th Test, when umpiring the first Test at Lord's, the ICC having adjusted his roster so that he would reached the landmark at the home of cricket.

 In April 2019, he was named as one of the sixteen umpires for the 2019 Cricket World Cup.
 In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.
 He stood as an on-field umpire in 6 group stage matches and in a semi-final match.